A visit to the Outer Banks in North Carolina is the perfect blend of adventure and relaxation.

 Where is the Outer Banks and What is OBX?

 The Outer Banks of North Carolina are a chain of barrier islands with 6 towns and 12 coastal villages that are connected by Coastal Highway NC12.

-The OBX is an abbreviation by fans of the area for the Outer Banks North Carolina.
+The OBX is an abbreviation by fans of the area for the Outer Banks of North Carolina.

-The barrier islands that make up the Outer Banks can shift and change over time due to beach erosion and storms which is constantly changing the beautiful landscape.
+The barrier islands that make up the Outer Banks can shift and change over time due to beach erosion and storms which are constantly changing the beautiful landscape.

 If you love to take a vehicle off-road on the beach, there are many areas where you will find year-round accessibility.

 During our visit, we made so many memories by sharing unique experiences together.
 Several of those adventures were for the first time which was even better.

 Yes, you can try hang gliding in the Outer Banks!

 Hang Glide at the tallest and largest natural sand dune in the Eastern United States.

 And YES, this is a bucket list adventure that I HIGHLY recommend!